List of the wettest tropical cyclones in the United States: North Carolina

-Heavy rains accompany tropical cyclones and their remnants which move northeast from the Gulf of Mexico coastline, as well as inland from the western subtropical Atlantic ocean.
+Heavy rains accompany tropical cyclones and their remnants which move northeast from the Gulf of Mexico coastline, as well as inland from the western subtropical Atlantic Ocean.
 As much as 15% of the rainfall which occurs during the warm season in the Carolinas is attributable to tropical cyclones.
 Over the past 30 years, the wettest tropical cyclone to strike the coastal plain was Hurricane Florence of September 2018, which dropped over 35 in of rainfall in Elizabethtown.
-In the mountains, Hurricane Frances of September 2004 was the wettest, bringing over 30 in of rainfall to Mount Mitchell.
+In the mountains, Hurricane Helene of September 2024 was the wettest, bringing over 30 in of rainfall to Busick, which is the settlement closest to Mount Mitchell.

 North Dakota

 It is rare for tropical cyclone remnants originating from the eastern Pacific or Atlantic Basins to migrate as far north as North Dakota.
 The remains of Javier in 2004 dropped locally heavy rainfall exceeding 1 in in localized spots.

 Northern Mariana Islands

 The Northern Mariana Islands are an archipelago north of Guam which gets impacted by typhoons in the western Pacific from time to time.
 Typhoon Champi dropped 26.25 in on Tinian in 2015, making it the wettest known tropical cyclone for the island chain.